Setting the standards leads to safety!

 Through the DGR, an effective training program and a network of accredited training schools, IATA ensures that professionals have the tools and resources to transport dangerous goods safely.

-The 55th Edition came into effect on 1 January 2014.
-View the significant changes in DGR 55 (pdf)
+The 56th Edition became effective 1 January 2015.
+View the significant changes in DGR 56 (pdf) and check our 56th DGR overview video.

 Working towards safe air transportation